 IT governance auditing

-As IT governance plays such a key role in strategic performance, internal auditors are expected to include auditing IT governance in their work plans.
+As IT governance plays a key role in strategic performance, internal auditors are expected to include it in their audit plans.

 Learn more about IT governance auditing

 How to establish an IT governance framework

 The challenge for many organisations is to establish a coordinated, integrated framework that draws on best-practice IT governance frameworks.